Templates

 Updating the templates.json file

-In the same directory is a file called templates.json.
+In the /usr/share/remarkable/templates/ directory is a file called templates.json.
 This is a JSON file containing the filename, description (the caption below the template's icon in the reMarkable software), which icon to use for the template, and which categories should "contain" the template.

 The file itself looks like this: